 Validation of Authority

-OSG verifies that the Trusted Agent’s representative is authorized to request and approve certificates on behalf of the Trusted Agent’s organization.
+OSG verifies that the Trusted Agent is authorized to request and approve certificates on behalf of the Trusted Agent’s organization.
 Trusted Agents are responsible for designating which individuals in their organization are authorized obtain host certificates and are required to confirm this authority prior to requesting a certificate.
 The Trusted Agent authorizing issuance of a device certificate must retain contact information for each device’s registered owner and request revocation if the device’s sponsor’s authorization to use the FQDN in the certificate or the device is terminated.

 Identification and authentication for re-key requests